 After three days exploring the surrounding deserts, it was time to migrate to the cooler shade of the misty mountains in the Chisos.
 Going just a few minutes west of the Panther Junction Visitor Center (our HQ at the time) you find a road that cuts through the desert and leads directly into the mountains.
 It was a portal, we found, from one world to another.

-For various reasons (that mostly involved us finding a particular beer we all quiet enjoyed at the Chisos Mountain Lodge bar), we got a late start to the trail.
+For various reasons (that mostly involved us finding a particular beer we all quite enjoyed at the Chisos Mountain Lodge bar), we got a late start to the trail.
 In fact, we left in the dark.
 Luckily for us, we had thought ahead and reserved two campsites in the Chisos.
 The first site was only a few miles from the lodge of the Pinnacles Trail.
-It was dark going in, so we had no clue what the area looked like.
+It was dark going in, so we had no clue what the area looked like once we arrived.
 We set up camp in the light of our headlamps and fell promptly to sleep.

 Through the night the temperature dropped dramatically.
 We were warned of this, but going from 90-degree heat in the desert below, to low 40’s in the mountains was something you need to keep in mind and pack for.